Concord511/Employee-SQL-Tracker/README.md

 ## Installation

-You will need node.js and the inquirer npm package to run this application.
+You will need node.js.
+NPM packages include: Inquirer, MySQL2, and console.table.

 ## Usage

 You will be prompted with a main menu of options.
 Follow the prompts for your intended action until you are finished with the application.
 Then navigate back to the main menu and select Exit when finished.

+Link to video functionality: https://watch.screencastify.com/v/JFcKOrCw7hcnkXHPIXC3

 ## License
 This project is covered under the Unliscensed license: